johnchourajr/agoodpair/README.md

 #A Good Pair

-Just starting the build for a collaboration project that I'm working on with my wife.
-Stay tuned.
+A curated journal of complementary food and drink pairings that I helped create with my wife.